Assumptions lead to 'shut down'.

 Hopefully, he and I will both learn from this.

-1. As you look back on your life, you will realize that many of the times you thought you were being rejected by someone or from something you wanted, you were in fact being redirected to someone or something you needed.
+1. As you look back on your life, you will realize that many of the times you thought you were being rejected by someone or for something you wanted, you were, in fact, being redirected to someone or something you needed.

 It doesn’t mean you aren’t good enough; it just means someone else failed to notice what you have to offer.

-3. If you constantly feel like someone is not treating you with respect, check your price tag.
+3. Check your price tag if you constantly feel like someone is not treating you with respect.

 Perhaps you’ve subconsciously marked yourself down.